|Elliott Sound Products||Loudspeaker Cabinet Design|

 If the baffle is sloped backwards to achieve time-alignment, you will be listening to the drivers off-axis, so their off-axis response has to be good enough to allow this without causing response errors.
 Some constructors (including manufacturers) have used a stepped baffle (usually with the 'step' at a 45° angle), but this means that the midrange and tweeter drivers can't be located as close to each other as they should be.
 It's no accident that some midrange drivers (as well as some tweeters) have flat sides or a curved profile on the tweeter surround so the two can be located as close to each other as possible.
 This isn't done for fun - the two sound sources need to be as close as possible to ensure minimal destructive interference (combing effects).

 If the drivers are separated by a true step (i.e. 2 × 90°) then you risk creating what I like to call a 'diffraction engine'.
 The output from both drivers will be subjected to potentially extreme diffraction, which again will cause combing (a situation where the response varies widely depending on the listening or measuring position).
-Using separate enclosures stacked one above the other (with offset to 'time-align' the drivers) has much the same effect.
+Using separate enclosures stacked one above the other (with offset to 'time-align' the drivers) can have much the same effect.
 This can even extend to loudspeakers that cost more than a mid-priced luxury car, but there is no suggestion here that they are somehow 'no good'.
 This is merely an observation.

 Often, attempting to ensure that everything is physically 'perfect' in terms of an impulse (time aligned) doesn't necessarily result in a system that is better than one where the drivers are mounted on the baffle in a conventional manner.
 Every small aberration can be measured, but often it will not be audible in situ.
-You may hear a difference, but being different doesn't necessarily mean better.
-Despite the claims of some, measurements are far more revealing that our hearing ever will be, as it's evolved primarily to keep us alive ... music is wonderful to have, but we don't need it to survive in the world .
+You may hear a difference, but again, being different doesn't necessarily mean better.
+Despite the claims of some, measurements are far more revealing that our hearing ever will be, as hearing evolved primarily to keep us alive ... music is wonderful to have, but we don't need it to survive in the world .